tl;dr: Why books are such great sources of knowledge, and how they can be combined with AI to accelerate the process of learning.

 Books embody the sacred understanding of our existence.
 When we seek out knowledge, we are saying that we have a desire to become better acquainted with ourselves and our world.

 Here’s the problem — the average person reads 300 words per minute and one book is usually 50,000+ words.
-So, we hacked a way for people to learn more in less time.
+So how do you learn more in less time when there’s so much to read?

 Learning Faster with AI